ecaidav/NYC-ELA-Scores/README.md

 The dataset is obtained via the [NYC OpenData API](https://data.cityofnewyork.us/Education/English-Language-Arts-ELA-Test-Results-2013-2023/iebs-5yhr/data) and read in as a csv file using Pandas.

 Note that the charts are interactive.
 Select a bar to isolate exam outcomes for a specific district or school.
 Double click on the selected bar to return to city or district-wide results.
-To navigate the figure, hover over the charts for a textbox with a detailed breakdown of the embedded data.
+To navigate the figure, hover over the charts for a textbox overview of the embedded data.